d-babiak/trash/README.md

 ### The Really Awful Shell

+Featuring the trash heap (memory allocator) of Fraggle Rock

 **TODO**
-  * The Trash Heap Allocator of Fraggle Rock
   * Actual useful shell behavior like pipes and stuff